general

 b) as a broad subject: We're trying to raise awareness about the environment in general and air pollution in particular.

-overall 1: There are a few intelligent ones, but the general standard isn't very high. | We were impressed by the quality of their work and the general air of professionalism. | a general anaesthetic (=for the whole body, not one part of it)
+3 AS A WHOLE considered in terms of a whole situation, group, etc, not of the specific parts that it consists of; overall 1: There are a few intelligent ones, but the general standard isn't very high. | We were impressed by the quality of their work and the general air of professionalism. | a general anaesthetic (=for the whole body, not one part of it)

 4 ORDINARY/NOT SPECIFIC of an ordinary kind, not one particular kind: I spend about 10 hours a week doing general cooking and cleaning. | How widespread is AIDS in the general population? | It's a good general fertilizer.